 Technology-wise, the X100S uses a more advanced image processing engine (EXR Processor II) than the X-Pro1 (EXR Processor), with benefits for noise reduction, color accuracy, and processing speed.

 The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 16 megapixels.
 This similarity in sensor specs implies that both the X-Pro1 and the X100S have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the X100S is a somewhat more recent model (by 11 months) than the X-Pro1, and its sensor might have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-The X100S has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The X100S has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.